samuk/Open-Pi/compliance/Manual.md

 ## 1.1 Features
 The board has the following set of features:
-• M.2 connector
+- • M.2 connector
-• Native HDMI connector
+- • HDMI connector for audio/ display
-• 2 x USB High-speed host with power control and current limiter
+- • 2 x USB High-speed host with power control and current limiter
-• USB-OTG with power control and current limiter
+- • USB-OTG with power control and current limiter
-• 1000MBit native Ethernet with connector
+- • 1000MBit native Ethernet with connector
-• 15 GPIOs on tw0 GPIO rows of pins
+- • 40-pin standard Raspberry Pi GPIO header with mounting holes for Micro-HAT
-• MicroSD card connector
+- • MicroSD card connector
-• GPIO LED
+- • GPIO LED
-• 12V/ 5V input power supply, noise immune design
+- • 12V/ 5V input power supply, noise immune design
-• Power LED
+- • Power LED
-• 4 mount holes
+- • 4 mount holes
+- • Real Time Clock with 3022 coin cell battery holder
+- • Hardware watchdog
+- • M.2 key M slot
+- • 2-lane CSI camera port
+- • 2-lane DSI display port
+- • Micro-USB-B port for RPI-BOOT (i.e. recovery only)
+- • Fan controller & connector
+- • 4-pin “Berg” power connector providing 5V and 12V
+- • 2-pin power connector providing 3.3V
-• PCB dimensions:  ~ (98×98) mm
+- • PCB dimensions:  98×98 mm

 ## 1.2 Target market and purpose of the board
 The boards from the Open Pi family are easy to setup and powerful.
 It is possible to use them in almost any application as a host board.
-They are suitable for embedded programming enthusiasts, Linux  gadget fans (they can just use the board as a media center or fully functional Linux-PC, for instance) and also professionals (since its low cost makes it very good solution for application-orientated embedded systems).
-The main usage of the board is software embedded development without the urge of understanding perfectly the hardware.
+They are suitable for embedded programming enthusiasts, Linux  gadget fans (for use as a media center or fully functional Linux-PC, for instance) and also professionals (since its low cost makes it very good solution for application-orientated embedded systems).
+The main usage of the board is software embedded development.

 The boards are as small as possible while maintaining a remarkable stand-alone functionality.
-The strong points of these boards are the modularity and available processors, the small form factor and the low price-to-productivity ratio.
+The strong points of these boards are the modularity and available processors, the small form factor, large range of compatible enclosures and the low price-to-productivity ratio.
 Customers have full access to the technical documentation of the board.
-The software is released under General Purpose License and the board is considered open-hardware – all schematics and board design files are available to the customer under the CERN-OHL-P
+Any software is released under MIT License and the board is certified open-hardware – all schematics and board design files are available to the customer under the CERN-OHL-P

 ## 1.3 Board variants
 There are two major board variants named: Open Pi and Open Pi Plus

 ## 1.4 Board version used in the manual
 Revision 0.9 boards and resources were used while writing this document.
-It is possible that they are outdated so it is always recommended to download the latest sources from the GitHub page of the board (https://github.com/samuk/Open-Pi/new/main/compliance/Manual.md).
+It is recommended to download the latest version from the GitHub page of the board (https://github.com/samuk/Open-Pi/new/main/compliance/Manual.md).